GaiGrassman123/SQL_Project_Data_Job_Analysis/README.md

  ### Closing Thoughts

  This project enhanced my SQL skills and provided valuable insights into the data analyst & data scientist job market.
-The findings from the analysis served as a guide to priotizing skill development and job search efforts.
+The findings from the analysis served as a guide to prioritizing skill development and job search efforts.
 Aspring data analysts & data scientists can better position themselves in a competitve job market by focusing on high-demand, high-salary skills.
-This exploration highlights the importance of continous learning and adaptation to emerging trends in the field of data analytics.
+This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.